thephpleague/csv/bom.md

 - downloading a file using the `output` method
 - ouputting the CSV directly using the `__toString()` method

-`$bom` is a string representing the BOM character or `null` to reset the setting.
+`$bom` is a string representing the BOM character.
+To remove the `BOM` character just set `$bom` to an empty value like `null` or an empty string.

 <p class="message-info">To ease writing the sequence you should use the <code>BOM_*</code> constant.</p>

 ### getOutputBOM()

-This method will tell you at any given time what BOM character will be prepended to the CSV content.
+This method will tell you at any given time what `BOM` character will be prepended to the CSV content.

 <p class="message-info">For Backward compatibility by default <code>getOutputBOM</code> returns <code>null</code>.</p>